Clonidine Addiction: Side Effects, Withdrawal, and Signs of Overdose

 People use the drug to treat Tourette’s syndrome and attention deficit hyperactivity disorder as well.
 It’s also beneficial for people experiencing withdrawal from an addiction.

-In most cases, people use clonidine to treat nicotine, opioid, or alcohol withdrawal symptoms.
+People often use clonidine to treat nicotine, opioid, or alcohol withdrawal symptoms.

-In terms of the mental effects of use, those are active within an hour or two of ingestion.
+Regarding the mental effects of use, those are active within an hour or two of ingestion.

 What Is Clonidine Used For?